 Rhetorical accessibility: at the intersection of technical communication and disability studies

-This collection, edited by Lisa Meloncon and just published by Routledge, includes a chapter bringing a more academic spin to the earlier article on designing for accessibility co-authored with Janice (Ginny) Redish, Kathryn Summers and Kath Straub.
+This collection, edited by Lisa Meloncon and just published by Routledge, includes a chapter bringing a more academic spin to the earlier article on designing for accessibility, co-authored with Janice (Ginny) Redish, Kathryn Summers and Kath Straub.
 That article, DesignContinue reading… Rhetorical accessibility: at the intersection of technical communication and disability studies

-Design to Read: resources
+Design to Read: useful resources

 This post is intended as a round-up of web and other resources that may be helpful when you are designing for people who do not read easily.
 It was first published on a dedicated Design to Read website.
-Publications byContinue reading… Design to Read: resources
+The DesignContinue reading… Design to Read: useful resources